VFA-97: 1990s

 Throughout the 1990s, the squadron supported United Nations coalition forces by participating in Operation Southern Watch in Iraq.
 They also flew in support of Operation Restore Hope in Somalia.
 In 1990 the squadron completed their 15th and last WESTPAC deployment in the A-7 Corsair.
 On 24 January 1991, VA-97 was redesignated Strike Fighter Squadron 97 (VFA-97) and transitioned to the F/A-18A Hornet.
 That summer, the squadron flew to NAS Norfolk and embarked USS Kitty Hawk for her transit around Cape Horn.
 In late 1992, the squadron deployed to the WESTPAC in support of Operation Southern Watch (OSW) over Iraq as well as Operation Restore Hope in Somalia.
 The squadron returned to NAS Lemoore in May 1993.

 In June 1994, the squadron began their 17th cruise.
 This was their last cruise as a member of CVW-15.
-During the cruise on the 18th of November, BuNo 162827, one of the F/A-18As, crashed on take off from the Kitty Hawk, the pilot ejecting.
+During the cruise on 18 November, BuNo 162827, one of the F/A-18As, crashed on take off from the Kitty Hawk, the pilot ejecting.
 The cruise also saw VFA-97 as well as the rest of CVW-15 provide contingency operations during the 1994 North Korean nuclear crisis.

 In October 1995 the squadron joined CVW-11 aboard USS Kitty Hawk, deploying in support of OSW.
 The squadron was awarded the 1996 Battle "E", the LTJG Bruce Carrier Award for maintenance excellence, and the Scott Kirby Award for ordnance excellence.In December 1997 CVW-11 and the squadron were assigned to USS Carl Vinson, deploying on 10 November 1998 for their 19th deployment, again to the Western Pacific.
 The squadron flew combat missions supporting Operation Desert Fox and OSW, returning to NAS Lemoore in May 1999.